gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial2.md

 ## Sparse backends

-Recipe to create a sparse backend: combine a dense backend, a sparsity detector and a coloring algorithm inside [`AutoSparse`](@extref ADTypes.AutoSparse).
+Recipe to create a sparse backend: combine a dense backend, a sparsity detector and a compatible coloring algorithm inside [`AutoSparse`](@extref ADTypes.AutoSparse).
 The following are reasonable defaults:

 ```@example tuto2